 When was the last time you went backpacking and had to figure out how to carry all of your stuff?
 Most people purchase a backpack that will hold all their stuff and don’t think about its purpose.
 They assume all are the same, but that’s definitely not the case and it’s not a mistake you want to make: you might miss on some of the features you need.
-But what is the best backpacking backpack?
+But what are the best backpacking backpacks?

 You probably started worrying you went on many adventures while carrying the wrong item.
 Don’t worry about that anymore: just make sure you get the proper gear from now on!
 And if you were happy with your previous bag, you don’t have to change it, unless it’s broken beyond repair.

 Now, since you’re here, continue reading to see what type of bags do backpackers want these days, and what are the features these items offer.
 This article should be particularly helpful if you just started collecting the gear for your future hiking or backpacking adventures!